HussinLab/IntraHost_Covid_Pipeline/README.md

-# IntraHost Covid Pipeline workin on NCBI SRA files.
+# IntraHost Covid Pipeline working on NCBI SRA files.

 Here's a pipeline to treat downloaded SRA files from NCBI to get in the end a count of each allele per position.